 Tuition fees are paid per unit at £833* per 10 credits.
-Fees are paid in instalments corresponding with the course units.
-To qualify for an MSc you will require a total of 180 credits.
+Fees are paid in unit instalments corresponding with the course units.
+Each taught 10 credit unit is £833 and for the 60 credit dissertation students will pay two instalments of £2,499.
+To qualify for an MSc you will need a total of 180 credits.
 All courses will have the project payment split into two equal instalments with the first instalment payable in advance of the start of the project, and the second instalment due during the following enrolment and payment window period (8 weeks after the start of the project).

 To enrol on our entrepreneurship and management MSc course, the following criteria apply:

 - Typically you should have a first or second class bachelor’s honours degree or international equivalent

 - If you do not have a first degree in a business-related subject you will be expected to have some practical work experience to support your learning about business activity

 - If English is not your first language, you will be required to show that your first degree was principally taught and assessed in English

 - Alternatively, you have passed the IELTS academic test with a grade of no less than 7.0 overall, with at least 6.5 in all of the four parts (reading, listening, writing and speaking).
 If you completed your degree in the UK within the last 2 years prior to the start of the course, you may be exempt from our English language requirements.

 Within the VLE you can access a discussion forum within each unit where you can post questions to your tutor and fellow students.
 You can also email any questions you may have to your lecturer.
 If you are seeking support, you can contact our student support team, or if you are having a technical issue, you can ask our 24/7 technical support team.